krzysztof-lagowski/alp-4/README.md

 ## Contributions

 Feel free to open issues or submit merge requests for changes.
-Also you could fork this to prepare templates for other courses.
+You may also fork this to prepare templates for other courses.